dev-cetera/df_router/README.md

               ),
               RouteBuilder(
                 basePath: '/chat',
-                // Pre-builds the widget even if the route is not at the top of
+                // Pre-builds the widget even if the RouteState is not at the top of
                 // the stack.
-This is useful for routes that are frequently
+This is useful for RouteStates that are frequently
                 // navigated to or that takes some time to build.
                 shouldPrebuild: true,
                 builder: (context, prev, pathQuery) {